Docs

 importFromUploadURLs

-Instead of uploading to Transloadit’s servers directly, allow another plugin to upload files, and then import those files into the Transloadit Assembly.
-This is set to false
+Allow another plugin to upload files, and then import those files into the

 When enabling this option, Transloadit will not configure the Tus plugin to upload to Transloadit.
 Instead, a separate upload plugin must be used.
 Once the upload completes, the Transloadit plugin adds the uploaded file to the Assembly.